cvedovini/wp-linkedin-mu/wordpress-plugins/wp-linkedin-mu/trunk/readme.txt

 == Changelog ==

+= Version 1.7.2 =
+- Fixing a bug in the buttons' shortcodes where the attributes were ignored
+- Fixing a bug that prevented cache entries to be properly deleted
+- Fixing a bug in the dashboard where the default user is always chosen instead of the logged in user
+- Fixing a bug introduced in 1.7.1 that assigns the logged in user's authentication token to the default user when not using the "Connect with LinkedIn" option

 = Version 1.7.1 =
 - Fixing how the default user is retrieved when no id is given in a shortcode